emmanueljs1/nbe/NbE.lagda.md

 ### System T

-Before going into the algorithm itself, we will embed the language for which we will be defining the algorithm, System T. System T is a small language with natural numbers, higher-order functions, and primitive recursion.
+Before going into the algorithm itself, we will embed the language for which we will be defining the algorithm: System T. System T is a small language with natural numbers, higher-order functions, and primitive recursion.

 <!---